This week saw national Cycle to Work day which was an excellent excuse for me to ride my bike (again).

 To assist with this we have installed new cycle racks in the ‘vineyard barn’ so staff have somewhere secure to lock their bikes and then we realised we were perhaps missing a trick.
-Our guests to the Flint Barns may also wish to cycle to the Estate or even better, bring their bikes for use when they stay here.
+Our guests to the Flint Barns may also wish to cycle to the Estate or even better, bring their cool gloves for downhill and bikes for use when they stay here.
 So we have also installed a set of bike racks at the Flint Barns which are shown in the image at the start of this blog.
 We’ve already led one guided bike ride for 25 guests as part of a corporate team building exercise and last year we also led an element of a ride for the local cycle club, Cycle Seahaven, and we hope to repeat this shortly.
 The Flint Barns is ideally located for walking, cycling, canoeing, pub-ing, relaxing, dining and of course drinking wine!

 The Flint Barns has been really busy over the summer and Ade and his team will be promoting future dining events via the mailing list.
 As always, you have to be on the mailing list to receive the dates and details and my personal advice is – be quick!